OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-enable-kubevirt-kubernetes.rst

 information on KubeVirt and it’s benefits, see the `KubeVirt <https://kubevirt.io/>`__ homepage.

-Starting in Tungsten Fabric Release 2011, Red Hat OpenShift environments—which foundationally use Kubernetes orchestration—that include TF clusters can support OpenShift Virtualization by installing the KubeVirt add-on.
+Starting in OpenSDN Release 2011, Red Hat OpenShift environments—which foundationally use Kubernetes orchestration—that include OpenSDN clusters can support OpenShift Virtualization by installing the KubeVirt add-on.

-This document provides the instructions for installing KubeVirt in a Red Hat OpenShift environment that is using Tungsten Fabric.
+This document provides the instructions for installing KubeVirt in a Red Hat OpenShift environment that is using OpenSDN.
 It includes the following sections: